Treating diabetic retinopathy Treating diabetic retinopathy is a critical aspect of preserving vision and maintaining the overall quality of life […]

 Currently, there is no cure for keratoconus.
 However, there are several treatment options available to manage the condition and improve vision.
 These may include the use of specialized contact lenses such as scleral lenses or RGP lenses, non-surgical procedures such as crosslinking, or surgical options such as corneal transplantation.
 It is important to discuss your treatment options with our eye doctor to determine the best course of action for your specific needs.

-If you don’t already have a trusted optometrist, you might begin your search online by entering “eye doctor for keratoconus near me”.
-Alternatively you can visit our specialty contact lens center in Olympia.
+We welcome you to schedule an eye exam for Keratoconus at an Amplify EyeCare practice, if you don’t already have a trusted optometrist, you might begin your search online by entering “eye doctor for keratoconus near me”.
 Our team of experienced eye doctors and staff are dedicated to providing top-quality care for patients with keratoconus and other eye conditions.
-Patients with keratoconus visit our clinic from all over Washington, and we are proud to be a leading provider of medically necessary contact lenses for patients from Olympia, Lakewood, Tacoma, and Lacey.